San Leandro rail collision

 The San Leandro rail collision was the first major railroad accident to occur in California.
 The wreck was a collision between two passenger trains.

 Background

 On November 14, 1869, a thick layer of fog had descended over Simpson Station in San Leandro.
 The switchman at this station, Bernard Kane, had been expecting two trains running in opposite directions down this line.
 Kane had also just been recently hired about three or four days before the crash.

 The first train was a passenger express that had just left Hayward.
-This train was running behind on schedule.
+This train was running behind schedule.
 The second train was a southbound passenger express that had just left Oakland.

 With the Hayward train running behind and poor weather conditions, Kane was under the assumption that delayed train had already passed, but failed to check for himself.
 The signal showed that both trains were clear to pass despite the tracks being a single line.